Gayatri983-gif/BCA-programming--practice/README.md

-# BCA-programming--practice
- This repository conatins my practice programs and lab  assignments from my first year of BCA.
-I am documenting my progress in c and Python  here.

- # tech stack
- - **Python**
- ## 📁 Projects
+# Python Learning Journey 🐍

+Welcome to my Python repository!
+This is where I document my progress, practice exercises, and projects as a BCA student.

+## 🚀 Current Focus
- - "hello.py : My first Python script!
+- Mastering Python syntax and logic.

- - ## Learning Goal
+- Building foundational software development skills.
- -  I am currently seeking an internship  to futher develop my skills in software development and apply what I have learned in my collage labs.
+- Actively seeking an internship to apply these skills in a real-world environment.

- -  **created by Gayari**
+## 📁 What’s inside
+- `hello.py`: My introductory script.
+- *More projects coming soon as I progress through my coursework!*

+## 📈 Goals
+My goal is to transition from basic scripting to building functional applications.
+I am currently learning about:
+- [ ] Variables & Data Types
+- [ ] Control Flow (If/Else, Loops)
+- [ ] Functions

+---
+*Maintained by Gayatri *